Safety Features of Onshore and Offshore Oil Rigs

 Onshore Features

 The most common onshore extraction operations today involve fairly limited project timescales.
-In the past, it was more common for rig set-ups to operate 10 years or more before being taken down.
+In the past, it was more common for oil rig set-ups to operate for ten years or more before being taken down.
 Yet, onshore safety features remain vital to rig operations.
 This means engineers and technicians today must be able to quickly ensure that their teams are following safety regulations at all times.
-A few regulations unique to onshore oil rig operations include inspecting rig to truck frame mounts, ensuring soil stability on site, and proper cribbing practices.
+A few regulations unique to onshore oil rig operations include inspecting rig-to-truck frame mounts, ensuring soil stability on site, and proper cribbing practices.

 Offshore Features

 Rigs designed for offshore extraction are normally expected to remain in service for thirty years or more.
 This allows operational teams to adapt and adhere to safety standards over a longer time period.
-However, maritime environments and weather are much more unpredictable as compared to onshore drilling rigs, requiring additional regulations.
-As such, safety operations on offshore rigs can range anywhere from adequate and reliable lighting, extensive machine monitoring and protection, to appropriate slip resistant conditions, and the memorization of emergency response procedures.
+However, maritime environments and weather are much more unpredictable than those of onshore drilling rigs, requiring additional regulations.
+As such, safety operations on offshore rigs can range from adequate and reliable lighting, extensive machine monitoring and protection, appropriate slip-resistant conditions, and the memorization of emergency response procedures.

 Whether your operations are onshore or offshore, maintaining a safe and smooth functioning rig is vital to success and livelihood.
 Fortunately, MSI has a wide variety of protective products designed to effectively maintain important assets commonly found on oil rigs.
 For example, our stabbing guides, lifting bails, and pipe packaging frames efficiently protect your equipment during transport, storage, and/or operation.
 While there will never be any substitute for careful, ongoing attention to safety, employing products from MSI will always help.